hyperledger/indy-node/docs/process-based-load-script.md

 '-y', '--sync_mode' : Clients synchronization mode.
 Supported modes: "freeflow" - no sync, each client manage itself to handle load rate, "all" - all clients send a batch each load rate tick, "one" - only one client sends a batch each load rate tick, "wait_resp" - next request will be sent only after response received, no sync, batch size ignored, no pregenerated reqs.
 Default is "freeflow".

+'-o', '--out' : Output file name.
+If specified nothing will be printed to stdout.
+Default is stdout.

 ## Transaction data
 Each txn can read predefined data from file or generate random data.